Seija-Kijin/nso-place/README.md

-# onepiece-place
+# nso-placd
-OnePiece /r/place repo to store the template and script for outlining the place to put titles
+Needy Streamer Overdose /r/place repo to store the template and script for outlining the place to put titles

-This script & repo are cloned from [Anticept/httyd-place](https://github.com/anticept/httyd-place) to allow multiple people to be able to update a template image.

 ## HOW TO USE THE TEMPLATE AND SCRIPT ON /r/place
 Our friends at r/osuplace have made an overlay script!
 Use this to make sure you're placing pixels in the right spot.